Broadband speeds explained

 If you’re a Sky Fibre customer, the distance you are from the local exchange will not impact your broadband speeds.
 All the vital fibre equipment is located closer to you in your local street cabinet (usually green), so the distance between there and your home is important.

 Speed you experience in your home: The actual speed you experience on your computer, games console or any other device connected to your broadband network is known as your throughput speed.
-This will be lower than your access line speed, as it is affected by factors such as the layout of your home and how many devices are connected to your network.
+This will be lower than your access line speed, as it is affected by factors such as the layout of your home, if you are using a wireless connection and how many devices are connected to your network.

 You can find more information about the technical terms used when talking about broadband in our glossary of broadband speed terms.